-- Guidelines - outline of financial support for University & PPD Staff on LTA (updated September 2018) (NOT Students).
-Key changes since March 2017.
+- Guidelines - outline of financial support for University & PPD Staff on LTA (updated January 2023) (NOT Students).

 - This page is primarily about finacial aspects.
 Before coming on LTA, it is essential that you visit the UKLO page.

 Travellers should ensure that they arrange adequate medical and travel cover before they leave the UK as it may be very difficult to obtain after they have left.
 In France/Switzerland, all medical services have to be paid for (unlike in the UK where the NHS takes care of the fees in most cases), and costs can run into hundreds of pounds for a moderate treatment.